-Our income comes from fees for services (such as adoptions, animal release, etc.), direct donations, special events, grants, and revenue generated by The Heartland Humane Society Thrift Shop.
+Our income comes from fees for services (such as adoptions, animal release, etc.), direct donations, special events, grants, and revenue generated by The Heartland Humane Thrift Shop.
 Contracts with the City of Corvallis and Benton County are for exchange of service and together account for less than 11% of our overall income.

 We receive no money from national humane organizations.